-And here is where one thing leads to another!
-With bigger tires comes suspension and gearing related modifications.
-These affect steering geometry, power transference from the transmission/transfer case and driveline angles.
+However, changing to bigger tires is not a standalone modification.
+It sets off a chain reaction, requiring adjustments to other components like suspension, gearing, and even body lifts or fender trimming.
+These affect steering geometry, power transference from the transmission/transfer case, and driveline angles.
 Depending on the stock ring and pinion ratio and the overall final drive ratio that is already installed, you may be able to get away with going up a size or two from the stock tire, unless it is already an option type tire that is in the 31″ diameter range.

 To put those 33’s or 35’s on, you must modify the suspension and maybe do some body lifting or fender trimming.
 You will also have to change the gear ratio in the axles–the ring and pinion.
 And while you are in there, you might as well install those air lockers you wanted.
 You can see that, indeed, changing your tires does open up many possibilities.

-Flexibility is another important aspect of the suspension.
+Flexibility is another important aspect of the suspension system.
 When one wheel goes down, the other wheel (on the most common solid axle set up) moves up, and the springs must flex and twist to allow for the added drop rate of the other side.
 Some suspensions, like the independent front end style, will allow one wheel to move independently of the other, hence the name!
-The steering is affected by all this movement and must be strengthened also with a stabilizer, support brackets as needed, and possibly a steering gear box support.
+The steering is effected by all this movement and must be strengthened also with a stabilizer, support brackets as needed, and possibly a steering gearbox support.

-Now that you know that upgrading tires can open a Pandora’s box, I hope you have fun using them.
+Now that you know that upgrading tires can open Pandora’s box, I hope you have fun using them.
 It might not take doing all that modification to the suspension, etc. if you just want to get a new set of tires that are a little more aggressive.
-These can afford you many miles of off-highway pleasure without all the “extras” that extensive modification requires.
+These can afford you many miles an off-road pleasure without all the “extras” that extensive modification requires.

 Choosing the Right Upgrades for Your Off-Road Adventures